benmack/occCompareExp/README.md

 # README #

-``occCompareExp`` has been used for producing the results for the manuscript (submitted to *Remote Sensing Letters*)
+``occCompareExp`` has been used for producing the results for the paper

-	In-depth comparisons of MaxEnt, biased SVM and one-class SVM for one-class classification of remote sensing data.
+Mack, B., Waske, B. (2017): In-depth comparisons of MaxEnt, biased SVM and one-class SVM for one-class classification of remote sensing data.
+Remote Sensing Letters 8, 290–299. http://dx.doi.org/10.1080/2150704X.2016.1265689.

 It depends on the packages [**occCompare**](https://github.com/benmack/occCompare) and [**oneClass**](https://github.com/benmack/oneClass).